socialdrones/iHDI2020/index.md

 </p>

 <p>
-Knowledge from a wealth of disciplines can inform new drone applications; and communication between different disciplines &ndash; design, engineering, social sciences, and humanities &ndash; is essential.
+Knowledge from a wealth of disciplines can inform new drone applications; and communication between different disciplines (design, engineering, social sciences, humanities...) is essential.
 To this end, the <strong>Interdisciplinary Workshop on Human-Drone Interaction (iHDI)</strong> aims to intertwine diverse perspectives, as a platform for researchers and practitioners learning from each other.
 </p>